We are so grateful for everything all healthcare professionals are doing at this difficult time, and hope to support you in any way we can.

 - While patients are not able to access face-to-face diabetes education courses, signpost them to award-winning, digital learning tool Learning Zone to learn about the basics of diabetes.

-- RCGP have made their e-learning content free to access until the end of September, to support Primary Care healthcare professionals, and those returning to practice during the Covid-19 pandemic.
+- RCGP have made their e-learning content free to access to support Primary Care healthcare professionals, and those returning to practice during the Covid-19 pandemic.

 - EASD have a range of e-learning modules focusing on diabetes and Covid-19 which are free to access.